 Use Ethernet instead of WiFi

 Changing to Ethernet is a simple move to bring down your ping.
 WiFi is known to increase latency, packet loss, and jitter because of interference of a wireless signal, any other wireless devices or even walls can hinder connectivity.
-Connecting to a device directly with ethernet is the most ideal approach to guarantee you have the least amount of ping and a substantially steadier connection.

 Close background Applications